ElCapor/Nuclear/Readme.md

 UML Diagram can be found here : [UML Diagram](https://github.com/ElCapor/ReactorUML/tree/main)

+# Notes to myself
+Every data should be possibly loaded at run time from lua tables

 # Credit
 @SrAzber - All the calculations and original lua code